 How Your Fundraising Will Make A Difference

 No one should face cancer alone.
-Right from the moment of diagnosis, through treatment and beyond, Macmillan Cancer Support are a constant source of support, giving people facing cancer the energy and inspiration to help take back control of their life, and feel more like themselves again.
+Right from the moment of diagnosis, through treatment and beyond, Macmillan Cancer Support are a constant source of support, giving people facing cancer the energy and inspiration to help take back control and make life with cancer about living.

 could pay for a mobile phone and some start-up credit for a cancer self-help and support group which would help the members to keep in touch.